 On November 19, 2018, dozens of civilians in Ash-Shaddadi, south of Hasakah, demonstrated against the Syrian Democratic Forces (SDF) of the PYD.
 The protesters criticized the SDF for injuring three civilians during an SDF military exercise near the village of al-Hana (SMART News).
 On November 23, 2018, around thirty young people protested against the SDF in the center of ar-Raqqah.
 After demonstrators had requested the SDF to leave the country, seven of them were arrested (SMART News).

 On November 23, 2018, the Asayiş, the security service of the PYD’s Self-Administration, seized 135 barrels of diesel, which were loaded into cars near ar-Raqqah (SMART News).
-Also on November 23, the Self-Administration banned trading with wheat grains in the city of al-Hasakah (SMART News).
+Also on November 23, the Self-Administration banned trading with wheat seeds in the city of al-Hasakah (SMART News).

 Crimes against civilians in ʿAfrin